 Get tested for COVID-19

-It’s important that you get tested so you can prevent spreading COVID-19 to others.
-Get tested 3 to 5 days after your exposure.
-You may test again on day 6 or 7 if you are eligible for an early release from quarantine.
 Get tested right away if you develop symptoms of COVID-19.
-There are several ways to get tested for COVID-19 in Wisconsin.
+There are many ways to get tested for COVID-19 in Wisconsin.
 See available testing options.

 Frequently asked questions